Why Choose Us?

 The benefits of choosing a respected independent watchmaker truly outshine the choice of the official service center when it comes to vintage watches and some modern ones too.
 Official service centers are sending more and more watches back to Switzerland as they do not have the staff or skills to restore vintage pieces.
 You generally only deal with sales staff that fail to give you the peace of mind you require.

 Brands are ever more insisting on changing rare and valuable vintage parts, which destroys the original character of the watch.
 At our workshop, you always deal with the watchmaker, Ashton, and can convey your strict requirements and wishes, which will be closely followed as long as they don’t interfere with the performance of the timepiece., and even then they will be discussed at length before any decision is made.

 Who Is Ashton?

-I operate my own watchmaking workshop in Ottawa, Canada where I focus on the restoration of vintage watches with a special focus on Rolex, Tudor & Omega.
+I operate my own watchmaking workshop in Ottawa, Canada, where I focus on the restoration of vintage, watches with a special focus on Rolex, Tudor, Omega and vintage Seiko, King Seiko & Grand Seiko.
 I also specialize in the restoration of high-grade pocket watches as well as vintage military watches and classic manual-wind chronographs.

 Ashton’s Watchmaking Background